2Printer Settings

 Multiple pages per sheet

-Controls with parameters related to printing several pages of a multipage document onto a single sheet of paper.
+Settings and options related to printing several pages of a multipage document onto a single sheet of paper.

 Enabled